jenhaoyang/mmyolo/docs/en/recommended_topics/contributing.md

   # Pass the unit test of yolov5_coco dataset
   pytest tests/test_datasets/test_yolov5_coco.py

+  # Only run the last fail test
+  pytest tests --last-failed
   ```

   If the unit test fails for lack of dependencies, you can install the dependencies referring to the [guidance](#unit-test)